 If you’re reading this in hostile territory, whether that’s in the U.S. or overseas, I’m with you, I’m here, and I’m always an email away.
 You’re never alone.

 Please support this blog.
-Supporters receive special perks, personalized gifts, and messages from me.
+Supporters receive special perks.